Unusual Options Activity Insight: Marvell Technology | Benzinga

 Unusual Options Activity Insight: Marvell Technology

-On Wednesday, shares of Marvell Technology (NASDAQ:MRVL) saw unusual options activity.
-After the option alert, the stock price moved up to $62.27.
+On Monday, shares of Marvell Technology (NASDAQ:MRVL) saw unusual options activity.
+After the option alert, the stock price moved down to $60.51.

 - Sentiment: BEARISH